 In human services, change is inevitable.

-Agencies constantly have to react to change such as new practice models, updates in the federal guidelines, and overarching legislation like the Affordable Care Act.
+Agencies constantly have to react to change such as new practice models or updates in the federal guidelines.
 At the same time, human services agencies also seek out change to improve business processes.

 Having the tools to effectively manage change can mean the difference between success and failure.
 At Northwoods, our goal is to assist in the transformation of service delivery and business processes in human services through the use of technology, enabling caseworkers and social workers to be as efficient as possible.

-To show how we work with our customers to accomplish these goals, let’s walk through an example of how an agency can positively manage change: implementing the use of a mobile electronic document management system (DMS) on tablets in the field for mobile social workers to capture documentation, review historical information, and make more informed decisions.
+To show how we work with our customers to accomplish these goals, let’s walk through an example of how an agency can positively manage change: implementing software to manage electronic case files, review historical information, and make more informed decisions.

 Problem and Results

 What is the problem at hand and what results does the agency seek once the problem is overcome?

 An agency must first identify a problem and then understand why the problem exists.
 Understanding the problem allows for results to be identified and tracked throughout a project.

 For example, an agency identifies that case decisions are harder to make due to a lack of descriptive case notes captured throughout visits during an investigation.
 By capturing more descriptive, robust case notes, the agency will be able to make more informed decisions when reviewing a case regarding next steps with the family.
 Our goal would be to work with the agency to identify ways to streamline visits so social workers can engage more easily with a family to gather the information needed.
 Examples include using a mobile device to take notes in real time or providing the opportunity to record client interviews and capture photos to paint a full picture of the situation for better decision-making.